nemerovchenko/nemerovchenko/README.md

 - 🌱 I’m currently learning **machine learning**

-- 👨‍💻 All of my projects are available at [easydeasy.agency](easydeasy.agency)
+- 👨‍💻 All of my projects are available at [https;//easydeasy.agency](easydeasy.agency)

 - 📫 How to reach me **nemerov4enko@gmail.com**